The Need for Verification in AI-Driven Scientific Discovery: Introduction

 In this article, we review recent progress in AI-driven scientific discovery, while underscoring the critical importance of verifying these methods throughout the discovery process.
-We begin by highlighting key historical examples where the failure to rigorously verify computational methods led to the collapse of critical missions, resulting in significant loss of life and financial cost.
+We begin by highlighting key historical examples where the failure to rigorously verify computational methods led to {serious scientific errors and wasted resources}.
 Next, we examine recent data-driven approaches to scientific discovery, highlighting their ability to uncover patterns and generate hypotheses from large datasets, particularly in domains where theoretical models are incomplete or unavailable.
 This is followed by a comparison with knowledge-aware methods, the emergence of derivable models that integrate symbolic reasoning, and the growing role of large language models (LLMs) in automating and augmenting scientific workflows.
 We conclude with a broader perspective on the heterogeneous role of verification across scientific domains, outlining current challenges and suggesting promising approaches for future research.